Sugoto/TeeJS/README.md

 🎨 **Custom Design**: Express your creativity by choosing from a vast palette of colors and applying them to different areas of the t-shirt.
 Design your dream shirt with ease and make it truly yours.

-🖼️ **Logo Selection**: Browse through a diverse collection of pre-existing logos and graphics to add the perfect finishing touch to your design.
-Find the perfect emblem that aligns with your style and preferences.
+🖼️ **Logo Upload**: Elevate your design with TeeJS by seamlessly incorporating your own logos and graphics.
+Customize your t-shirt with the perfect emblem that reflects your unique style and preferences.

 🤖 **AI-generated Designs**: Harnessing the power of AI, TeeJS utilizes DALL·E AI to generate unique and artistic designs.
 Explore the possibilities of machine-generated creativity and discover designs that transcend the ordinary.